HomeHybrid Contact Lenses

 - Linear SiHy soft skirt follows the linear shape of the sclera

 - Multifocal lens powered by a proprietary Extended Depth of Focus (EDOF) design from the Brien Holden Vision Institute.

 Prescribing the Right Contact Lenses

-Miami Contact Lens Institute will prescribe UltraHealth lenses in cases where the patient has irregular corneas.
+Miami Contact Lens Institute will prescribe hybrid lenses in cases where the patient has irregular corneas.
 Cornea irregularities can vary dramatically from one person to another, and there is no one-lens-fits-all solution.
-SynergEyes offers two different UltraHealth lens designs.
-Depending on the shape of your corneal irregularity, one UltraHealth lens option may be a better fit for you than the other.

 The standard UltraHealth hybrid lens is typically prescribed for patients with keratoconus (corneas bulging outward) or other similar irregularities.
 The second type of lens, the UltraHealth FC, is designed for patients whose corneas are flatter.
 Usually, eye doctors prescribe this type of lens to patients who are recovering from refractive surgeries such as LASIK or RK.

-Ask Your Eye Doctor about UltraHealth Hybrid Contact Lenses
+Ask Your Eye Doctor about Hybrid Contact Lenses

 If you have corneal irregularities and have been struggling to find a contact lens that works for you, hybrid lenses from SynergEyes might be the answer.
 At Miami Contact Lens Institute, we are happy to consult with you to discuss whether UltraHealth lenses could be the right fit.
 Call us at (305) 814-2299 to schedule an appointment.